New Mexico DWI Laws

 Whether you’re a resident or passing through the state, understanding New Mexico’s DWI laws is critical.
 With mandatory license revocations, ignition interlock requirements, and court-ordered treatment programs, the legal consequences are far-reaching and demand attention.

-DUI Law Overview
+DWI Law Overview

 In New Mexico, the legal term for impaired driving is DWI — Driving While Intoxicated.
 This designation applies to both alcohol and drug-related impairment.
 The law is codified under NMSA 1978, § 66-8-102, which criminalizes driving under the influence of any intoxicating substance that affects the ability to operate a vehicle safely.